MacsInSpace/installr/README.md

 -Added a check for power plugged in.<br><br>
 -Added check for admin or enter root password without* exiting.<br><br>

+##Work in Progress.
+Rewriting using "Pashua" front end when "run" is run.

 ### installr

 A bare-bones tool to install macOS and a set of packages on a target volume.